About the exam:

 *Common European Framework of Reference (CEFR), developed by the Council of Europe, is widely used to describe levels of language proficiency.

-**Requirements include a quiet room with no distractions, a computer, webcam and an internet connection.
+**Requirements include a quiet room with no distractions, a computer, a webcam and a stable internet connection.
+Candidates must also be alone in the room, which should be secure and free from any interruptions.